BioStruct-UdeM/SAXS_tutorials/docs/maintenance.md

 ## BioSAXS instrument

-### Softwares
+### Software

-Several softwares are in place in order to control the various pieces of the BioSAXS instrument.
+Several pieces of software are in place in order to control the various pieces of the BioSAXS instrument.

 #### SPEC

-SPEC is the terminal software used to communicate between the various other softwares and the instrumental hardware of the BioSAXS (shutter, detector *etc*.).
+SPEC is the terminal software used to communicate between the various other software and the instrumental hardware of the BioSAXS (shutter, detector *etc*.).
 A terminal window should be open on the desktop.
 If not, SPEC can be started from the shortcut bar located at the bottom of the screen, by clicking on SPEC.

 ![SAXSLAB shortcut SPEC](img/saxslab_shortcuts_spec.png)